AgustinAmata/Repeattools/README.md

 ```

 ### Usage
-For a complete description of the program use:
+For a complete description of the program and its options use:
 ```
 $ python RECollector.py --help
 ```

 Simple usage of the program is:
 ```
-$ python RECollector.py -i MainSpeciesDir/ -n names_file
+$ python RECollector.py -i MainSpeciesDir/ -n names_file -o out_file
 ```

 Additionally, the user can include the `--override` option.
 By adding this option, RECollector will